buepro/typo3-user_pizpalue/README.md

 ## Usage

 When starting a new project create a new git-branch and just commit to that branch.
-The master branch should always be used to start new projects.
+The main branch should always be used to start new projects.

 To increase quality work progress might be committed and documented.
 Documentation has its home in the folder